SEKOIA-IO/documentation/docs/getting_started/SSO_openid_connect.md

 ![SSO_URL](/assets/getting_started/SSO_URL.png)

-## Just in time provisioning (JIT)
+## “Just-in-time” (JIT) Account Provisioning
 You can choose to enable automatic creation of your users.
-When your user logs in for the first time, his account will be automatically created.
-You can set the default role for new JIT users.
+When your user logs-in for the first time, his/her account will be automatically created.
+You can set the default role for newly created users.
 You can choose the default rôle among all the roles available in your community.
 ![SSO_JIT](/assets/getting_started/SSO_JIT.png)

-If you don't enable it, you will have to manually create user accounts.
-You can find all the details on how to "Invite users to join your community" [Here](https://docs.sekoia.io/getting_started/invite_users/).
+If you don't enable “just-in-time” account creation, you will have to manually create user accounts.
+You can find all the details on how to “[Invite users to join your community](https://docs.sekoia.io/getting_started/invite_users/)”.

 ## Login method
-Once you have completed your configuration of SAML SSO, users will be able to log in via SSO.
+Once you have completed your configuration of OpenID Connect SSO, users will be able to log-in via SSO.
-Users who create their account via SSO, can only log in via this method.
+Users who created their account via SSO, can only log in via this method.
-Only users who create their account via invitation and set up username/password can use both methods to log in : SSO and username/password.
+Only users who create their account via invitation and set up username/password can use both methods to log-in: SSO and username/password.
-When Two-factor authentication is enabled or enforced to your account, if you log in via single sign-on, you will not be subject to this.
+When the “two-factor authentication” (MFA) is enabled or enforced for your account, you won’t be asked for it when authenticating via your SSO provider.

-## Diseable account
+## Disable Account
 To prevent a user from retrieving your organization's data, deactivate the user from your community and your identity provider.